d2l-ai/d2l-en/chapter_deep-learning-basics/linear-regression.md

 ## Basic Elements of Linear Regression

-In linear regression, the simplest and still perhaps the most useful approach, we assume that prediction can be expressed as a *linear* combination of the input features (thus giving the name *linear* regression).
+On linear regression, the simplest and still perhaps the most useful approach, we assume that prediction can be expressed as a *linear* combination of the input features (thus giving the name *linear* regression).